iLeoDo/LeetCode-OJ/README.md

 ###107.
 Binary Tree Level Order Traversal II
 ###108.
 Convert Sorted Array to Binary Search Tree
 ###109.
 Convert Sorted List to Binary Search Tree
+>	* count the length of linked list firstly
+>	* do not access the list randomly
+>	* so use inorder traverse.
+>	* use a holder datastructure(e.g. ArrayList) to keep the current node to insert

 ###110.
 Balanced Binary Tree
 ###111.
 Minimum Depth of Binary Tree
 ###112.
 Path Sum